 - Roasted beets, goat cheese, and walnuts.
 This is a new favorite of mine.
-It’s a welcomed change to have a new veggie to the mix.
+It’s a welcomed change to have a new veggie in the mix.

-Before surgery I would order whole key lime pies and eat it in a couple days (okay, maybe one sitting…no judging).
+Before surgery, I would order whole key lime pies and eat them in a couple days (okay, maybe one sitting…no judging).
 I have a strong love for sugar and cravings are mental so I still want a piece of pie and the following list will just have to do until I can survive a bite of pie again…maybe with some ice cream.

 - Outshine popsicles.
 I consider these a liquid…mostly as an excuse to eat two per day.